Naandoo/DesignPatternsExamples/README.md

 ## [Bridge](https://refactoring.guru/pt-br/design-patterns/bridge)

 - The Bridge pattern is a solution that intends to connect the abstract part of the code with the implementation without coupling them.
-All the changes needed after the pattern settles are related to the low level, allowing the code to be very sustaintable.
-Beside of this, it's possible to create a bunch of objects that has the same interface and controll them with the same remote.
+All the changes needed after the pattern settles are related to the low level, allowing the code to be very sustainable.
+Beside of this, it's possible to create a bunch of objects that has the same interface and control them with the same remote.

-- I applied the pattern in the context of character controll, being able to controll all the characters that follow the initial interface and implement them, by doing this,  it's possible to create a bunch of new characters with different properties and action that can be controlled by the player, a solution who's alligned with the Single Responsibility Principe and the Open Closed Principle.
+- I applied the pattern in the context of character control, being able to control all the characters that follow the initial interface and implement them, by doing this,  it's possible to create a bunch of new characters with different properties and actions that can be controlled by the player, a solution who's aligned with the Single Responsibility Principe and the Open Closed Principle.

 https://github.com/Naandoo/DesignPatternsExamples/assets/97987565/ea25f76d-d6b6-44f4-9bff-a98c92982c6f

 ## [Composite](https://refactoring.guru/pt-br/design-patterns/composite)

-- The composite pattern provides a solution to systems that are similar to trees, composed by objects which may lead to other ones having different executions or none at all.
+- The composite pattern provides a solution to systems that are similar to trees, composed of objects that may lead to other ones having different executions or none at all.
 That being said, the pattern provides a solution based on a recursive method that will traverse all the objects in this hierarchy, executing their methods.
 It is used to combine values, imagine a box that has other items inside, including other boxes with more items.
 It's possible to work with all of them if they're all using the same interface.

 - I created a loot box system, that are composed of chests who may have coins and other chests inside, so when the player opens the chest, we're able to quickly iterate through all the rewards and return the result of the coins earned.
-Besides this, I used a scriptable system, aiming to create an accessible system creation to non developers.
+Besides this, I used a scriptable system, aiming to create an accessible system creation to non-developers.
 That being said, the coins can be used to upgrade attributes, so try your luck!

 https://github.com/Naandoo/DesignPatternsExamples/assets/97987565/df90b12c-c025-4ff6-bbb5-8ff04d44ab24

 # [Decorator](https://refactoring.guru/pt-br/design-patterns/decorator)

 - The Decorator pattern solves the problem of scalability in code in an elegant way.
 By avoiding the creation of subclasses that would quickly result in nested code, this is achievable because the core system maintains the protection of its logic and only scales the system.
 This allows for the creation of new objects with the same characteristics without requiring changes to the less abstract parts of the code.
-We are able to dynamically assign new responsibilities to a family of objects without changing the core system.
+We can dynamically assign new responsibilities to a family of objects without changing the core system.

 - Thinking about this description, I created a system that enables the purchase of items in the shop and stores them in the inventory.
-The family of items that can be stored has different properties that enable purchasing and increase their costs when selling, thus scaling the initial system that only provided basic properties.
+The family of items that can be stored has different properties that enable purchasing and increase their costs when selling, thus scaling the initial system that only provides basic properties.
 I also utilized a Scriptable Object system aiming to preserve the OCP principle as requested by the pattern and to keep the option to create new objects and scale the functionalities open to other developers and product owners.

 https://github.com/Naandoo/DesignPatternsExamples/assets/97987565/7c1fdc2d-c3c4-4e99-ada3-99a1803cfe33